Ducking-Games/godotons/README.md

     * Save/Load behavior may change
 * Known Issues
     * Won't gracefully handle config schema changes.
 Need to implement some schema version or something to prevent it blowning up on Godoton addon updates.
+    * Cannot fetch from repo root directories, must be in a subdirectory

 # Contributing
 We are open to contributions with no particular style guide defined yet as the project is in early development.